adriaan-vd-graaf/genome_integration/README.md

 ```shell script
 python3 setup.py test
 ```
 Which should pass all tests.
-If it doesn't, please submit an issue to the issue tracker.
+If it doesn't, please submit an issue to the issue tracker on Github.

 ## MR-link